peterszerzo/elm-gameroom/talk.md

 I was playing a word game, thinking:

-> I should totally make this for the browser.
+> I totally want to make this for the browser

 https://lettero.co

 ---

-## So how was it?
+## And then I was thinking..

+I totally want to (try) to make this into a multiplayer game framework.

+> Specify only what is unique to a game.

+---

+## Back to the original Lettero version

+Express back-ent, Elm frontend.
 Oh, client-server logic splitting/sharing...

 > There's no way around it, I guess.